Margaret Fitzwilliam1

 Last Edited=18 Jan 2011

-William FitzWilliam, 1st and last Earl of Southampton was born circa 1490.1 He was the son of Sir Thomas FitzWilliam and Lady Lucy Neville.1 He married Mabel Clifford, daughter of Henry Clifford, 10th Lord Clifford and Anne St. John, in November 1513.1 He died on 15 October 1542, from 'his ordinary malady of the stone', without legitimate issue.1,2 His will (dated 10 September 1542) was probated on 16 February 1542/43.2
+William FitzWilliam, 1st and last Earl of Southampton was born circa 1490.1 He was the son of Sir Thomas FitzWilliam and Lady Lucy Neville.1 He married Mabel Clifford, daughter of Henry Clifford, 10th Lord Clifford and Anne St. John, in November 1513.1 He died on 15 October 1542, from 'his ordinary malady of the stone', without legitimate issue.1,2 His will (dated 10 September 1542) was proven (by probate) on 16 February 1542/43.2

-He held the office of Cupholder to King Henry VIII in 1509.1 He held the office of Esquire of the Body in 1513.1 He held the office of Knight of the Body in February 1512/13.1 He held the office of Master of the Harriers on 18 February 1512/13, in reversion, for life.3 He fought in the naval action off Brest in April 1513, where he was wounded.3 He was invested as a Knight on 25 September 1513.3 He held the office of Vice-Admiral of England in 1520.1 He held the office of Ambassador to France between February 1520/21 and January 1521/22.1 He held the office of Vice-Admiral of England from 1522 to 1523.1 He was invested as a Privy Counsellor (P.C.) before April 1522.1 He held the office of Vice-Admiral of England between April 1522 and 1523.4 He held the office of Joint Master of the Ordnance in August 1522, overseas.4 He held the office of Treasurer of the Household between 1525 and 1537.1 He was invested as a Knight, Order of the Garter (K.G.) on 6 May 1526.1,4 He held the office of Member of Parliament (M.P.) for Surrey between 1529 and 1536.1 He held the office of Chancellor of the Duchy of Lancaster between 1529 and 1542.1 He held the office of Joint Keeper of Windsor Great Park on 29 January 1528/29, with his brother Sir Anthony Browne.4 He was Commissioner for a treaty with France on 14 February 1529/30.4 He held the office of High Steward of Oxford University between 1532 and 1542.1 He held the office of High Admiral [England] between 1536 and 1540.1 He was created 1st Earl of Southampton [England] on 18 October 1537.1 He was Commissioner to treat for the King's marriage to Anne of Cleves on 24 September 1539.2 He held the office of Lord Privy Seal between 27 October 1540 and 1542.1 He held the office of Lieutenant and Captain-General towards the North in 1542.1 He was a Commissioner to treat with the Scots at York in September 1542.2
+He held the office of Cupholder to King Henry VIII in 1509.1 He held the office of Esquire of the Body in 1513.1 He held the office of Knight of the Body in February 1512/13.1 He held the office of Master of the Harriers on 18 February 1512/13, in reversion, for life.3 He fought in the naval action off Brest in April 1513, where he was wounded.3 He was appointed Knight on 25 September 1513.3 He held the office of Vice-Admiral of England in 1520.1 He held the office of Ambassador to France between February 1520/21 and January 1521/22.1 He held the office of Vice-Admiral of England from 1522 to 1523.1 He was appointed Privy Counsellor (P.C.) before April 1522.1 He held the office of Vice-Admiral of England between April 1522 and 1523.4 He held the office of Joint Master of the Ordnance in August 1522, overseas.4 He held the office of Treasurer of the Household between 1525 and 1537.1 He was appointed Knight, Order of the Garter (K.G.) on 6 May 1526.1,4 He held the office of Member of Parliament (M.P.) for Surrey between 1529 and 1536.1 He held the office of Chancellor of the Duchy of Lancaster between 1529 and 1542.1 He held the office of Joint Keeper of Windsor Great Park on 29 January 1528/29, with his brother Sir Anthony Browne.4 He was Commissioner for a treaty with France on 14 February 1529/30.4 He held the office of High Steward of Oxford University between 1532 and 1542.1 He held the office of High Admiral [England] between 1536 and 1540.1 He was created 1st Earl of Southampton [England] on 18 October 1537.1 He was Commissioner to treat for the King's marriage to Anne of Cleves on 24 September 1539.2 He held the office of Lord Privy Seal between 27 October 1540 and 1542.1 He held the office of Lieutenant and Captain-General towards the North in 1542.1 He was a Commissioner to treat with the Scots at York in September 1542.2

 On his death, the Earldom of Southampton became extinct.1 He has an extensive biographical entry in the Dictionary of National Biography.5